 Floating Island, Seoul, South Korea.
 Image credits:Creative Commons

-Similar to the use of ‘soft infrastructure’ increasing forestry is an effective solution for decreasing C02 levels, and countries like China have begun planting 6.6 billion hectares of forestry- roughly the size of Ireland.
+Similar to the use of soft infrastructure, increasing forestry is an effective solution for decreasing carbon dioxide levels, and countries like China have begun planting 6.6 billion hectares of forestry.

-In architecture, designers such as Stefano Boeri are designing ‘vertical forests’ - residential towers where a range of perennials and shrubs span the outside of the building.
+Designers such as Stefano Boeri are designing vertical forests, residential towers where a range of perennials and shrubs span the outside of the building.
 Boeri’s projects such as ‘Bosco Verticale’ in Milan and ‘The Trudo Vertical Forest’ in Eindhoven, not only decrease CO2 level but also provide comfortable accommodation, mitigate smog, and transform the urban landscape into a thriving environment for wildlife.

 Bosco verticale.
 Image credits: Josef Grunig